lord-dubious/understand.me/docs/development_guide/part6_pre_session_preparation_converged_path.md

 *   **Mermaid Diagram ID:** V (Intro), AN (User ID), AO (Mini-Assessment), AP (Tap-to-Talk Training) - sequence of screens in a Stack Navigator, or steps within a single screen.

 *   **Purpose:** (Remains the same)
-    *   PicaOS could potentially be used here for advanced on-device voice signature capture/training if "tap-to-talk" is augmented with voice recognition for speaker changes, though this is an advanced feature.
+    *   AI Orchestration Layer could potentially be used here for advanced on-device voice signature capture/training if "tap-to-talk" is augmented with voice recognition for speaker changes, though this is an advanced feature.
 For now, manual tap-to-talk is assumed.

 *   **Key UI Elements (using React Native components):**
     *   **View V: Introduction**